LukasMurdock/cse-174/01-GettingStarted.md

 A method is a block of code which only runs when it is called.
 The `main()` method is required and you will see it in every Java program.
 Any code inside the `main()` method will run.
 You don't have to understand the keywords before and after main *yet*.
 We’ll get into that soon enough.

-You can pass objects, into methods (which are objects themselves, more on this in a bit).
+You can pass objects into methods (which are objects themselves, more on this in a bit).

 Why use methods?
 To reuse code: define the code once, and use it many times.
 In this case, we apparently want to create multiple cars.